 Technical requirement: Available power outlet needed

 Audience size: 150

 To schedule a show or for more information, contact:

 New!
 Touring Summer 2014, Created for Collaborative Summer Library Programing theme: SCIENCE

 Tad & Fry: A Tale of Friendship and Metamorphosis

 A tadpole and a fry can become friends, but what happens when they grow up?
 Tad and Fry are best friends, but as their bodies start to change and they grow up, their friendship is put to the test.
 What will happen when Tad grows legs or Fry is ready to migrate to the ocean?
-Experience biology and the science of metamorphosis through this charming and interactive puppet performance that utilizes shadow puppetry, music and modified marionette puppets.
+Experience biology and the science of metamorphosis through this charming and interactive puppet performance that utilizes shadow puppetry and music.
 Grab your magnifying glass and come explore your backyard stream.

 The Mantis and the Moon

 The proud praying mantis declares he will capture the moon and ride on top of it, so he can look down on all of the animals that make fun of him.
 While his daughter, Porcupine, tries to gain his attention, Mantis focuses on his desire to achieve greater heights.
 He tries to trap the moon several times unsuccessfully, and in his failure he learns humility and the ultimate lesson that the love in his life is more important than his pride.
 Having learned his lesson Mantis spends the rest of his life with arms bent in thanks.
 Sing along with Mantis as we try to capture the moon!